oneaboveallms/READONLY/frontend.md

 ## Conclusion

 The OT-Microservices stack consists of a ReactJS frontend and backend services, utilizing Redis for caching, ScyllaDB for NoSQL storage, and PostgreSQL for relational data.
-It efficiently manages Employee, Salary, and Attendance data.
+It efficiently manages Employee, Salary and Attendance data.
 Redis enhances response speed, while ScyllaDB and PostgreSQL provide reliable data storage.
 This architecture ensures seamless and efficient employee management.

 ## Contacts